altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/rsu/ug-rsu-agx3c-fpga.md

 2. Insert the micro SD card in the slot on the Agilex SoC Development kit HPS daughtercard.

 ## Exercising U-Boot RSU Commands

+This section describe some use cases exercised from U-Boot shell.

 ### Basic RSU Operations